SunlayGGX/Storm/README.md

 - **Y**: Cycle the particle selection force to display (between [...] -> Pressure -> Viscosity -> AllForces (except gravity) -> Total force on rigid body -> [...]).
 - **I**: Reset the replaying to the first frame.
 This feature exists only in replay mode.
 - **C**: Request all forces check to zero as per physics conservation of momentum law says for isolated systems that is in an equilibrium state.
+- **J**: Force refresh watched script files.
+Or re read all of them.
 - **1 (Key)**: Decrease the physics delta time.
 Valid only if we are not in replay mode, or if CFL is disabled.
 - **2 (Key)**: Increase the physics delta time.
 Valid only if we are not in replay mode, or if CFL is disabled.
 - **F1**: Debug command to print to a human readable text giving all position, velocity and force values of all fluid particles.
 The data is printed inside the output (temp) directory inside "Debug" folder.